How Livable Is Your Dream Home?

 FHA minimum standards for homes secured with FHA mortgages include a review of the property's important features, including the electrical system, plumbing, roof, and foundation.

-Mechanical Systems In The Home
+Mechanical Systems in the Home

 FHA loan rules in HUD 4000.1 require that a home's heating, cooling, plumbing, and electrical systems be in working order and safe to use.
 As we’ll explore below, those systems must also be sufficient to serve the property they are installed in.